ProcessEight/magerun/README.md

 Configuration scopes and values are set in the n98-magerun.yaml file.

-If no environment code (e.g. 'localhost', 'dev') is specified on the command line, the command reads the YAML and allows the user to choose an environment.
+If no environment code (e.g. 'localhost', 'test', 'staging') is specified on the command line, the command reads the YAML and allows the user to choose an environment.

 #### Configuration